U-Company/python-private-service-layout/{{ cookiecutter.service }}/docs/structure.md

 ## [Project structure]({{ cookiecutter.python_package }}/docs/structure.md)

+We provide a very simple interface for running your server (**after installation dependencies**):

+    make run

+Or, if you have some service dependencies, you can do this:

+    make run-full

+## Installation dependencies

+You need to use:

+- docker
+- docker-compose
+- make
+- Anaconda

+Before work with service, you need to install:

+    sudo apt-get install make docker.io make docker-compose

+Make and docker is not required features.
+This tools is needed for more useful development.
+We recommend to use Anaconda or another environment manager for safety system interpreter.
+You can download Anaconda [here](https://www.anaconda.com/).
+After installing Anaconda please create new environment:

+    make config
+    conda activate {{ cookiecutter.python_package }}

+Now, you can install all python dependencies

+## Project structure

 ### [data/]({{ cookiecutter.python_package }}/data)

 This folder must consists the data of service.
 We think to a large data file must dumps to any storage (